sjorek/goatee.js/README.md

 - … Google Inc. and all contributors of [google-jstemplate](http://code.google.com/p/google-jstemplate/)
-  as a source of motivation and inspiration.
+  (especially Steffen Meschkat) as a source of motivation and inspiration.

 - … Jeremy Ashkenas and all contributors of [Coffee-Script](http://coffeescript.org/).